 Monitoring the history of the density for each gene is important to track the evolutionary process.
 The user can open arbitrary number of monitor windows to observe it for each gene.
+Figure 2 shows an example of this monitor window.
 The density distribution over the population for each step is arranged along the vertical line, and it is horizontally extended along with the progress of simulation steps.
-The range of gene value [0,1] is divided into 100 spans to calculate the density by counting the number of individual agents for each value span.
+The range of gene value [0,1]is divided into 100 spans to calculate the density by counting the number of individual agents for each value span.
 The density is displayed with the color to indicate the value in blue, green, yellow, red, and white corresponding from lower value to higher value.